 In 1998, Giddins’s landmark work Visions of Jazz received the National Book Critics Circle Award in criticism—the only time a work on jazz has won a major American literary prize.
 In 2001, he was featured in Ken Burns’s Jazz on PBS.
 That year he also published the first volume of his biography, Bing Crosby: A Pocketful of Dreams, which won the Ralph Gleason Music Book Award, the Theater Library Association Award for books on film and broadcasting, and an ARSC award for historical research into sound recordings.
 In 2003, he received the lifetime achievement award from the Jazz Journalist’s Association.
 His most recent books are Weather Bird: Jazz at the Dawn of Its Second Century (2004), Natural Selection: Gary Giddins on Comedy, Film, Music, and Books (2006), Jazz, written with Scott DeVeaux in textbook and trade book versions (2009, rev. 2010), and Warning Shadows: Home Alone with Classic Cinema (2010).

 Giddins has held teaching posts at Columbia University, University of Pennsylvania, and Rutgers University, and is presently on the faculty at the CUNY Graduate Center, where in addition to teaching courses on jazz history, postwar American culture, and representations of jazz in literature and film, he has conducted a series of public conversations with important jazz figures, including Sonny Rollins, Cassandra Wilson, Jason Mo-ran, Manfred Eicher, Joshua Redman, Fred Hersch, George Wein, Bruce Lundvall, Joe Lovano, and Ron Carter.
-He is now also the Executive Director of The Leon Levy Center for Biography at the Graduate Center.
+He was also the Executive Director of The Leon Levy Center for Biography at the Graduate Center for five years.

-Filmmaker Peter Bogdanovich had called Giddins’s work “as good as humanist, per-sonal criticism can possibly get,” and critic Richard Schickel wrote in the Los Angeles Times, “We see our culture more clearly because of his force, intelligence and alertness to overlooked detail.”
-Giddins, who is presently completing the second (and last) volume of his Bing Crosby biography, lives in New York.
+Filmmaker Peter Bogdanovich had called Giddins’s work “as good as humanist, personal criticism can possibly get,” and critic Richard Schickel wrote in the Los Angeles Times, “We see our culture more clearly because of his force, intelligence and alertness to overlooked detail.”
+Giddins, who just completed the second (of three) volumes of his Bing Crosby biography, lives in New York.